splunk/public-o11y-docs/data-visualization/use-time-range-selector.rst

 You can also view data from an absolute time window with a defined start and end time.
 Select the Time Range selector and choose :guilabel:`Custom` from the menu.
 A custom Time Range selector appears.
 Choose the starting and ending date and time of your desired time range, then click :guilabel:`Apply` to show data for that time range only.

 Time zone abbreviations are based on the user's browser locale for both the time stamp and time range selections.
-If you are sharing time stamps with team members across locales, take care to avoid confusion over time zone abbreviations.
+If you are sharing time stamps with team members across locales, take care to avoid confusion over time zone abbreviations, which may have ambiguous meanings depending on the language.
+For example, CST is UTC -6:00 in US English, while it is UTC +9:30 in Australian English.
 Using ISO with UTC offsets is the preferred method.
 Preferred absolute time formats include:

 - 18 Sep 10:18 to 19 Sep 10:18
 - If the same date: 10:18 to 10:20
-- If you copied an ISO range: 2023-10-15T04:19:00.000-07:00 to 2023-10-16T16:19:00.000-07:00
+- If you copied an ISO range, 2023-10-15T04:19:00.000-07:00 to 2023-10-16T16:19:00.000-07:00

 .. _panning: